foreverphoenix/the-phoenix-flavour/content/tpf/performance-guide/_index.md

 ### Option 2: Serio's ENB

 Serio's ENB is my personal favourite ENB preset for Skyrim SE (right after Visceral ENB which is sadly very outdated).
-It used to be the default for TPF due to its very lightweight nature and should give you a performance improvement over the fully-featured Rudy ENB preset.
+It used to be the default for TPF for a long time and should be a little lighter than stock Rudy ENB.

 If you want to switch to Serio's ENB, uninstall Rudy ENB first: